-- cybersecurity threats in the context of securing access to data and transmission thereof, in operating of entities and public administration, electronic media, etc. (3), - multi-level management deficit including: in terms of the division of work and responsibility between government administration and local government (9), which is manifested in decentralization of tasks and responsibilities while centralizing resources and regulatory authority, - low expenditure on science and R&D (12) decrease in expenditure in relation to GDP, - discrimination and intolerance in various aspects of life (13), - unreliability of the education system in terms of developing key competencies on the labour market - including: loss of cooperation between academic staff in engineering and technical fields with economy and administration (8).

-The map for the area of quality of public services and public infrastructure presents a group of the five key threats in the three-year perspective.
-These are:

-- lack of a coherent and credible health care policy (weight of the threat at 13.0 points, probability of occurrence 91%), - lack of systemic solutions within the field of financing education (9.4 points and 82%, respectively), - threats resulting from the insufficient level of financing of public services with an average weight of 8.6 points and probability 85 percent, - increase in prices of all fee-based public services as a result of high inflation and the resulting limited access to them by economically disadvantaged social groups (7 points with probability of 80%), - real decline in wages in the public sector in comparison with the private sector, to which experts assigned an average of 6.8 points and assessed the probability at 78%.
+- cybersecurity threats in the context of securing access to data and transmission thereof, in operating of entities and public administration, electronic media, etc. (3), - multi-level management deficit including: in terms of the division of work and responsibility between government administration and local government (9), which is manifested in decentralization of tasks and responsibilities while centralizing resources and regulatory authority, - low expenditure on science and R&D (12) decrease in expenditure in relation to GDP, - discrimination and intolerance in various aspects of life (13), - unreliability of the education system in terms of developing key competencies on the labour market including: loss of cooperation between academic staff in engineering and technical fields with economy and administration (8). - The map for the area of quality of public services and public infrastructure presents a group of the five key threats in the three-year perspective.
+These are: - lack of a coherent and credible health care policy (weight of the threat at 13.0 points, probability of occurrence 91%), lack of systemic solutions within the field of financing education (9.4 points and 82%, respectively), - threats resulting from the insufficient level of financing of public services with an average weight of 8.6 points and probability 85 percent, - increase in prices of all fee-based public services as a result of high inflation and the resulting limited access to them by economically disadvantaged social groups (7 points with probability of 80%),

-CHART 80.
-A map of threats to Poland's economic credibility in the area of quality of public services and public infrastructure within the next three years
+CHART 70 A map of threats to Poland's economic credibility in the area of quality of public services and public infrastructure within the next three years